CS. Financial Management of Grant Funds

 TIME AND EFFORT REPORTS

 South Plains College is required to have supporting documentation for any compensation charges made to grant funds.
 Each funded staff position committed by the College for any percentage of time in any institutional awarded grant project must complete time and effort reports.
-These reports must be completed monthly and evaluated, approved, and signed by appropriate supervisor.
+These reports must be completed weekly or Semi Annual depending on the positions and evaluated, approved, and signed by appropriate supervisor.
 These reports are to be kept in the Grant Accountant’s Office or Project Director’s office for audit purposes.

 If a new employee must be hired for a grant, the Grant or Project Director shall contact the Human Resource Office to obtain proper hiring procedures.
 South Plains College benefits, including vacation, sick leave, and personal leave apply to all grant employees.